shivannis/xandr-docs-public/xandr-docs/articles/data-providers/instant-audience-service.md

 `curl -X POST https://streaming-data.``appnexus``.com/rt-segment?access_token=hbapi:123456:9876abcd54321:nym2`

-## Adding/Removing users from segments
+## Add/Remove users from segments

 After authenticating, you're now ready to add/remove a user to/from a segment, via a JSON file.

 > [!NOTE]
-> Be sure to wait approximately 20 minutes before trying to add users to any newly created segments (to allow these segments to be propagated to all servers).
-As a best practice, try to minimize the creation of new segments, re-use existing segments where possible or use segment `values` to further sub-divide users within existing segments.
-These practices will ensure successful user add/remove to/from segments.
-For details on creating segment `values`, see [Segment Pixels: Advanced](../invest/segment-pixels-advanced.md) and [segment-targeting](../monetize/segment-targeting.md) in Xandr documentation.
+> Wait approximately 20 minutes before trying to add users to any newly created segments (to allow these segments to be propagated to all servers).
+As a best practice, try to:
+>
+> - minimize the creation of new segments
+> - wherever possible, re-use existing segments
+> - use segment `values` to further sub-divide users within existing segments
+>
+> These practices will ensure successful user add/remove to/from segments.
+For details on creating segment `values`, see [Segment Pixels: Advanced](../invest/segment-pixels-advanced.md) and [Segment Targeting](../monetize/segment-targeting.md) in Xandr documentation.

 The following example demonstrates how to assign a user to two segments.
 In this example, the member is adding user ID 12345678900987654321 (this is a Xandr user id) to segments 10001 and 10002, setting both associations with value = 1 and expiration within 1440 minutes.

-**Example on how to assign a user to two segments**
+### Assign a user to two segments example

 |  |  |
 |---|---|